The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Standard appreciation: Regular leather Birkins/Kellys: 50–100% above retail on secondary market.
 Exotic skins: 150–300%+ above retail.
 HSS Special Orders: 50–150% premiums for desirable configurations.
 Discontinued models in pristine condition: can exceed 200% original retail.

-Fastest appreciation: Himalaya bags (any size/hardware), Diamond hardware configurations, Rare discontinued variants (Kelly Danse, Kelly Pochette pre-2010), Faubourg and Shadow Birkins, Pristine vintage Box Calf from 1950s-1970s.
+Fastest appreciation: Himalaya bags (any size/hardware), diamond hardware configurations, rare discontinued variants (Kelly Danse, Kelly Pochette pre-2010), Faubourg and Shadow Birkins, pristine vintage Box Calf from the 1950s–1970s.

 Understanding the Birkin Size Spectrum